neth392/godot-attributes/README.md

 # Godot Attributes

 This addon is a WIP.
-There are still a few issues to work out, and a *lot* of unit tests need to be written due to the complexity of the system.
+It is complete with the exception of multiplayer.
+Unit tests are being written whenever I have free time, which currently isn't much.
+As far as manual testing no issues have been noticed, but not everything has been tested; especially in terms of saving & loading attributes.

+Documentation will eventually be written, but most of the code is annotated quite heavily (much of it is outdated and that is another TODO).
+If you want to use it just start with creating an `Attribute` node, use its public facing API (no `_methods`), and `AttributeEffect` resources.

 ## Main Features
 - `Attribute` Node that contains two floating point values, a base value and a current value.